YaleArchivesSpace/aspace-deployment/README.md

 managed separately and deployed at runtime.

-In `plugins.yml`, include plugin metadata necessary to ensure that the right version of a plugin will be fetched from the right repoository at boot time.
+In `plugins.yml`, include plugin metadata necessary to ensure that the right version of a plugin will be fetched from the right repository at boot time.